swadeley/content-sources-frontend/_playwright-tests/style_guide.md

     ```

 - Navigation inside Insights (stage and proxy especially) can be flaky.
-  - This can be caused by multiple reasons (stage/proxy instability, sentry errors, cache failures, slooow loads 🐌).
+  - This can be caused by multiple reasons (stage or proxy instability, sentry errors, cache failures, slow loading).
-  - If you are experiencing this, try to add retry logic to auth/navigation.
+  - If you are experiencing this, try to add retry logic to auth and navigation steps.